Uric Acid (Urine)

 What is this test?

-This test looks for uric acid in your urine.
+This test measures the amount of uric acid in your urine.

-Uric acid is a normal bodily waste product.
+Uric acid is a normal body waste product.
 It forms when chemicals called purines break down.
-Purines are a natural substance found in the body and are also found in foods, such as liver, shellfish, and alcohol.
+Purines are natural substances found in the body.
+They are also found in many foods, such as liver, shellfish, and alcohol.
 They can also be formed in the body When purines are broken down to uric acid in the blood, the body gets rid of it when you urinate or have a bowel movement.
-But if your body makes too much uric acid, or if your kidneys aren't working properly, uric acid can build up in the blood.
-Uric acid levels can also increase when you eat too many high-purine foods or take certain medicines like diuretics, aspirin, and niacin.
-Then crystals of uric acid can form and collect in the joints, causing painful inflammation.
-This condition is called Why do I need this test?
+If your body makes too much uric acid, or if your kidneys aren't working well, uric acid can build up in the blood.
+Uric acid levels can also increase when you eat too many high-purine foods or take medicines like diuretics, aspirin, vitamin C, and niacin.
+Then crystals of uric acid can form and collect in the joints.
+This causes painful inflammation.
+This condition is called gout.
+Too much Why do I need this test?

-You may need this test if your healthcare provider suspects that you have gout.
-He or she may also use this test to monitor you while you have cancer treatment, or to or to check your urine after you have a kidney stone.
+You may need this test if your healthcare provider thinks that you have gout.
+Your provider may also use this test to monitor you while you have cancer treatment or or to check your urine after you have a kidney stone.